-∀ This section is a checklist for use by PCB designers using the XS2-L10A-256-TQ128.
+⊻ This section is a checklist for use by PCB designers using the XS2-L10A-512-FB236.
 Each of the following sections contains items to check for each design.
-G.1 Ground Plane Multiple vias (eg, 9) have been used to connect the center pad to the PCB ground plane.
-These minimize impedance and conduct heat away from the device.
-(Section 11.2).
-Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
+G.1 Ground Plane Each ground ball has a via to minimize impedance and conduct heat away from the device.
+(Section 11.2) Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
 This create a good, solid, ground plane.
-G. 2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 11).
+G.2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 11).
 The decoupling capacitors are spaced around the device (Section 11).
 The ground side of each decoupling capacitor has a direct path back to the center ground of the device.
-G. 3 PLL_AVDD The PLL_AVDD filter (especially the capacitor) is placed close to the PLL_AVDD pin (Section 11).
+G .3 PLL_AVDD The PLL_AVDD filter (especially the capacitor) is placed close to the PLL_AVDD pin (Section 11).